jundalisay/spblist/content/en/research/descartes/philosophy/part-1/article-62.md

 {{< f f="and generally all the attributes that lead us to entertain different thoughts of the same thing, such as, for example, the extension of body and its property of divisibility, do not differ from the body which is to us the object of them, or from each other, unless as we sometimes confusedly think the one without thinking the other.'—FRENCH." >}}

-It occurs, indeed, to me that I have elsewhere classed this kind of distinction with the modal (viz., towards the end of the Reply to the First Objections to the Meditations on the First Philosophy); but there it was only necessary to treat of these distinctions generally, and it was sufficient for my purpose at that time simply to distinguish both of them from the real.
+It occurs, indeed, to me that I have elsewhere classed this kind of distinction with the modal (viz., towards the end of the Reply to the First Objections to the Meditations on the First Philosophy).

+But there it was only necessary to treat of these distinctions generally, and it was sufficient for my purpose at that time simply to distinguish both of them from the real.

-#### 63. How thought and extension may be distinctly known, as constituting, the one the nature of mind, the other that of body.
+#### 63. How thought and extension [metaphysical space] may be distinctly known, as constituting, the one the nature of mind, the other that of body.

-Thought and extension may be regarded as constituting the natures of intelligent and corporeal substance.
+Thought and extension [metaphysical space] may be regarded as constituting the natures of intelligent and corporeal substance.

 They must not be otherwise conceived than as the thinking and extended substances themselves, that is, as mind and body, which in this way are conceived with the greatest clearness and distinctness.